5 ways to automate defect reporting

 #2 - With written guidance

-What it is: The basic check plus two guidance panels woven through the canvas.
-One panel at the start explains what counts as a fault worth reporting.
-One panel at the end explains what to do if the fault is a safety risk.
-A cleaner on their first shift on a site gets the same coaching as a five-year veteran, without a supervisor having to stand over them.
+What it is: The basic check plus two guidance panels woven into the canvas.
+One at the start explains what counts as a fault worth reporting.
+One at the end explains what to do if a fault looks unsafe.
+A cleaner on their first shift gets the same coaching as a five-year veteran, on screen when they need it.

-In practice: Take a school cleaning team working across a multi-building campus after hours.
-The crew rotates, and agency cover fills gaps in the holidays.
-The opening panel reminds whoever is on shift that a dripping tap, a flickering light, a cracked tile or fresh graffiti are all worth logging, because they see more of the building than the caretaker does.
-A cleaner finds exposed wiring where a wall socket has been pulled off in a corridor.
-The closing safety panel tells them to cordon it off first, log it as urgent, and call the duty manager rather than just noting it and moving on.
-The report that lands with the school's site team is consistent whether it came from a permanent cleaner or someone covering for the week.
+In practice: A school cleaning crew works across a multi-building campus after hours.
+The crew rotates, and agency staff fill holiday gaps.
+The opening panel reminds whoever is on shift that a dripping tap, a flickering light, a cracked tile or graffiti are all worth logging.
+A cleaner finds exposed wiring where a wall socket has been pulled off.
+The closing safety panel tells them to cordon it off first, log it as urgent, and call the duty manager rather than just noting it.
+The report that lands is consistent whether it came from a permanent cleaner or someone covering for the week.

-- A "what to report" panel that frames the cleaning team as the client's early-warning system and lists the everyday faults worth logging.
+- A "what to report" panel that frames the cleaning team as the client's eyes on the building

 Why it works: Written guidance sits inline at the moment the cleaner is about to report.
-The new starter reads what counts as a fault the first time they open the canvas, and the safety guidance is right there the moment they hit a fault that looks dangerous.
-It is not a line in an induction pack they signed three months ago and forgot.
-It is on the screen at the moment of the report.
+New starters read what counts as a fault the first time they open the canvas.
+Safety guidance is right there the moment they hit a fault that looks dangerous, not in an induction pack signed months ago and forgotten.

 Steps included: